cathal1990/SentiFlow/README.md

 Sentiflow is a web app that analyses hundreds of recent financial markets related tweets using Tensorflow.js machine learning and Twitter API to give an average sentiment score and a positive, negative or neutral result.
 Users can also enter their own input to get a sentiment score from the model.

-Created with Tensorflow.js, React, Express and Twitter API, this app was created completely from scratch.
-Feel free to view it deployed here: https://sentiflow.up.railway.app/

 ## Technologies

 * Node.js